guillaumepiot/cotidia-social-share/README.md

 <button data-url="<full_page_url>" title="Email this" class="share-email">Share</button>
 ```

-The `href` attribute will be the URL that you would like to share.
+The `data-url` attribute will be the URL that you would like to share.